Sexual Misconduct and Violence

 The Student Health Services offices are available in Santa Rosa, Monday through Friday, and in Petaluma, Monday through Thursday.
 They can work with survivors, families, significant others.
 They are supportive of your rights to make choices, and embrace all cultures, sexual preferences and genders.

-All SRJC employees and students can make a report to the Title IX coordinator to ensure your safety by going to https://titleix.santarosa.edu/.
+All SRJC employees and students can make a report to the Title IX coordinator to ensure your safety by going to the Title IX website https://titleix.santarosa.edu.
 The Title IX coordinator will investigate all claims, issue protective restraints, for example, classroom reassignment.
 They determine appropriate punishment, up to and including termination and/or expulsion from the District.

 Report sexual harassment, sexual assault, domestic or dating violence, stalking, or threat of any of these committed by a student, staff, faculty, or other member of the college community, with or without filing a police report and whether on or off campus.